felliott/isp-deploy/README.md

 # Setting up ISP / Experimenter / Jam

-The quickest way to set up the environment is to run the install.sh script provided in the [isp-deploy](https://github.com/felliott/isp-deploy) repo.
-This script will:
+The general process for setting up ISP will be, for each constituent project:

-_Not really true.
-Actually there are a few manual steps to run between the coded steps_
+1. copy over the config file from the `config` directory to the appropriate location

-1. checkout the submodules for the constituent projects
+2. update the config file
-2. build docker images for each project
+3. build docker image for the project
-3. copy over the config files from the `config` directory to their appropriate locations
+4. bring up the docker service

-4. bring up the docker services
+## URLs for local development

-Before running this script, some configuration decisions must be made, and the template config files should be filled out:
+The instructions below assume that you are setting this up for a local deployment on a single machine.
+Sometimes the instructions and config default values will use `http://localhost:<port>` for urls and other times use an explicit IP address, like `http://192.168.168.167:<port>`.
+This is because each service container has its own idea of what `localhost` is.  `jamdb`'s `localhost` is distinct from `experimenter`'s.
+However, the containers inherit the IP address mapping from the host system.
+In order for services to talk to each other, they need to communicate over an explicit IP address.
+The following instructions follow the OSF's lead and assume `http://192.168.168.167` has been set up on the host system to point to the loopback device.
+See [the instructions](https://github.com/CenterForOpenScience/osf.io/blob/19.6.0/README-docker-compose.md) in the OSF repo for how to do this.

 ## Authorization